chathura-de-silva/Digital-Design-Labs/README.md

 </p>

-### First 7 Labs are Vivado projects.
+### First 7 Labs are Vivado projects written in VHDL.
-- VHDL being used.
 - All are designed for the Basys 3 FPGA.
 - Empty directories were kept as it is due to possible conflics with the file paths inside the project files.